 “While hyaluronic acid should be safe, there is no promise that its effect during pregnancy or breastfeeding will be benign,” claims board-certified dermatologist Dr. Rachel Nazarian.
 This is primarily because hormonal changes may render the skin more reactive, increasing inflammation and allergic responses, which can be extremely difficult to manage.

-There are some risks associated with getting lip fillers while breastfeeding, including:
+There are some risks associated with getting lip fillers natural while breastfeeding, including:

 1. Delayed Healing: Post-pregnancy hormonal changes may interfere with the body’s ability to heal and recover.